Skip to content

 This course covers the essential machine learning techniques and algorithms and their applications.
 Topics include supervised and unsupervised learning, clustering, classification algorithms, linear regression, support vector machines, decision trees, random forests, neural network, deep learning, and reinforcement learning.
 Throughout the course, students will be exposed to real-world industrial, business, medical and social problems, where the obtained skills are employed to handle data and develop machine learning based solutions.
 The material and structure of the course are designed with a preference for the practical knowledge of AI more than mathematical or theoretical concepts.
 Different Machine Learning applications will be discussed including computer vision, natural language processing, time-series prediction, speech recognition, sentiment analysis, cybersecurity, among others.

 This course covers principles of deep learning and in its applications.
 Students will learn how to build and use different kinds of deep neural networks using hands-on approach.
-Topics include: feedforward networks, convolutional neural networks (CNNs), recurrent neural networks (RNNs), transformers and encoders/decoders.
+Topics include feedforward networks, convolutional neural networks (CNNs), recurrent neural networks (RNNs), transformers and encoders/decoders.
 The course will include hands-on applications covering natural language processing tasks, behavioral analysis, financial analysis and anomalies detection.

 Data science enables us to process big amounts of structured and unstructured data to detect patterns and perform in-depth and conclusive analysis.
-This course covers the main techniques involved in the data processing pipeline, including: data capture (scraping, cleaning, and filtering), feature engineering (representation, selection, and transformation), data augmentation (knowledge-based and corpus-based), data mining (regression analysis and predictive modeling), and data visualization (search and exploration).
+This course covers the main techniques involved in the data processing pipeline, including data capture (scraping, cleaning, and filtering), feature engineering (representation, selection, and transformation), data augmentation (knowledge-based and corpus-based), data mining (regression analysis and predictive modeling), and data visualization (search and exploration).
 Real-life applications will be considered including search engines, text summarization, text auto-correction, chat bots, personal assistants, social network analysis, sentiment analysis, and event detection, among others.
 Students will learn about advanced AI techniques and tools used on these applications.

 Elective Courses